philippart/vcluster-plugin/README.md

-## Custom Resource Definition Sync Plugin
+## Vcluster Plugin for Custom Resources

-This plugin syncs a new custom resource `cars` from the virtual cluster to the host cluster.
+This plugin syncs custom resources `cars` from a virtual cluster to the host cluster.
-It expects that this CRD was already installed in the host cluster.
+It expects the CRD was already installed in the host cluster.

 This code is based on [vcluster SDK example](https://github.com/loft-sh/vcluster-sdk/tree/main/examples/crd-sync).